rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 More configuration is available for the [java-ec2-nodes project](https://github.com/dtolabs/java-ec2-nodes).

-#### Third party resource model providers
+#### Third party URL resource model sources

-Resource model providers can be developed by third parties to integrate RunDeck with their tools.
+URL Resource model sources can be developed by third parties to integrate RunDeck with their tools.

 Check the list on our wiki: [https://github.com/dtolabs/rundeck/wiki/Resource-model-providers](https://github.com/dtolabs/rundeck/wiki/Resource-model-providers).